Attack on Yemen army HQ kills six soldiers, three militants

-Saba later identified two of the captured militants as being Saudi citizens.
+Saba later identified two of the captured militants as Saudi citizens.

-AQAP, reinforced by Saudi militants who had gained battle experience in Syria and Iraq, has staged a series of spectacular attacks on the Yemeni army since 2011.
+AQAP, reinforced by Saudi militants with battle experience in Syria and Iraq, has staged a series of spectacular attacks on the Yemeni army since 2011.

-Last month, suspected militants killed 20 members of Yemen's security forces in a dawn raid on a checkpoint located some 120 kms (75 miles) east of al-Mukalla.
+Last month, suspected militants killed 20 members of Yemen's security forces in a dawn raid on a checkpoint located some 120 km (75 miles) east of al-Mukalla.

-(Reporting by Mohammed Mukhashaf; Writing by Sami Aboudi; Editing by Angus McDowall/Alison Williams/Susan Fenton)
+(Reporting by Mohammed Mukhashaf; Writing by Sami Aboudi; Editing by Angus McDowall and Tom Heneghan)